-Toward around the middle of fiscal 2023, Japan's economy is likely to recover moderately, supported by the materialization of pent-up demand, as well as by factors such as accommodative financial conditions and the government's economic measures, although it is expected to be under downward pressure stemming from past high commodity prices and a slowdown in the pace of recovery in overseas economies.
+For the time being, Japan's economy is likely to continue recovering moderately, supported by the materialization of pent-up demand, as well as by factors such as accommodative financial conditions and the government's economic measures, although it is expected to be under downward pressure stemming from a slowdown in the pace of recovery in overseas economies.

-In the household sector, regarding the employment situation, the number of both regular and non-regular employees is likely to rise on the back of improvement in economic activity.
-In addition, wage growth is expected to increase, reflecting tightening labor market conditions and price rises.
+In the household sector, employment is likely to rise on the back of a recovery in economic activity.
+In addition, the rate of increase in nominal wages per employee is expected to accelerate as it gradually reflects the results of this year's annual spring labor-management wage negotiations, which show that the wage growth rate agreed in the negotiations was significantly higher than in the previous year, reflecting tightening labor market conditions and price rises.
 Due to these factors, employee income is projected to continue increasing.
 In this situation, although private consumption is expected to be affected by price rises, it is projected to continue increasing moderately.
-This is mainly because pent-up demand is likely to materialize, partly supported by household savings that had accumulated as a result of pandemic-related restrictions.
-Private consumption is also likely to be underpinned by the government's measures such as those to reduce the household burden of higher gasoline prices, electricity charges, and gas charges, and the domestic travel discount program.
+This is because pent-up demand is likely to materialize, partly supported by household savings that had accumulated as a result of pandemic-related restrictions, and because factors such as improvement in consumer sentiment, which mainly reflects a rise in wage growth, are expected to provide support.
+Private consumption is also likely to be underpinned by the government's measures, such as those to reduce the household burden of higher gasoline prices, electricity charges, and gas charges.

 In the corporate sector, exports and production are projected to be affected by the slowdown in the pace of recovery in overseas economies resulting mainly from the impact of global inflationary pressure and policy interest rate hikes by central banks.
 However, they are likely to be more or less flat due to factors such as a waning of the effects of supply-side constraints.
 Meanwhile, inbound tourism demand, which is categorized under services exports, is expected to continue increasing.
-Although past high raw material costs are projected to exert downward pressure, corporate profits are likely to remain at high levels on the whole -- albeit with variation across industries and firm sizes -- due to continued improvement in economic activity.
+With economic activity continuing to recover, corporate profits are likely to remain at high levels on the whole, partly due to a waning of the impact of past high raw material costs and to progress in the pass-through of cost increases to selling prices.
 In this situation, as accommodative financial conditions provide support and the effects of supply-side constraints wane, business fixed investment is expected to continue increasing, including investment to address labor shortages, digital-related investment, research and development (R&D) investment related to growth areas and decarbonization, and investment associated with strengthening supply chains.

-From the second half of fiscal 2023, Japan's economy is projected to continue growing at a pace above its potential growth rate as a virtuous cycle from income to spending gradually intensifies in the overall economy.
+Regarding the outlook for Japan's economy after these developments, it is projected to continue growing at a pace above its potential growth rate as a virtuous cycle from income to spending gradually intensifies in the overall economy.
 That said, the pace of growth is highly likely to decelerate gradually toward the end of the projection period due to a waning of the contribution from the materialization of pent-up demand, as well as to a waning of the effects of the government's economic measures.